lsof-org/lsof/docs/faq.md

 	$ lsof -s/.\// ...
 	lsof: invalid regexp modifier: /

-Lsof is complaining the the first character it found after the second slash isn't an lsof command RE modifier -- 'b', 'i', or 'x'.
+Lsof is complaining the first character it found after the second slash isn't an lsof command RE modifier -- 'b', 'i', or 'x'.